-We'll stop for lunch at the lovely, Le Camondo
+Lunch is at the lovely Le Camondo

-After lunch, we'll take a short tour of the Parc Monceau, a garden built by Marie-Antoinette’s cousin, before exploring the elegant Nissim de Camondo Museum with its exceptional collection of eighteenth-century furniture and decorative arts
+After lunch, we'll take a short tour of the Parc Monceau, a garden built by Marie-Antoinette’s cousin, before exploring the elegant Nissim de Camondo Museum with its exceptional collection of eighteenth-century furniture and decorative art.

 Cooking Class with Dinner

 After breakfast, we’ll visit the Chapelle Expiatoire.
 Called “the most remarkable monument in Paris” by Chateaubriand, La Chapelle Expiatoire is one of those hidden gems that blend history, art, and architecture.
 It's a quiet oasis not far from the hustle and bustle of the Grands Boulevards.
 The chapel is dedicated to Marie-Antoinette and King Louis XVI.
 It stands at the exact point where the couple was buried after their execution by guillotine in 1793.